debraj1990/issuespostman/README.md

 issuespostman
 =============

-issuespostman will be able to post issues to github and bit tracker repositories.
+issuespostman will be able to post issues to github and bitbucket repositories.